Bake Play Smile

 More Christmas Recipes To Make With The Kids

-If you're after some more fun Christmas baking recipes to make with kids... this is the collection of recipes you need!
-Quick, easy and FUN!
+If you're looking for more fun and festive Christmas recipe ideas to make with the kids, this collection is exactly what you need!
+Quick, easy and lots of FUN!

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.
 And if you love baking, then please come and join my Facebook cooking club group or subscribe to my YouTube channel.